Prevent BMW Oil Leaks in UAE | Expert Tips That Work

 - Stop-and-go traffic in areas like Deira or Downtown keeps the engine idling long, pushing oil temperatures up while airflow stays low.

+And then there’s the oil itself.
 Synthetic oil in high-mileage BMWs can thin out under extreme temperatures, slipping past weak seals faster than you’d expect.
 What makes it worse?
 Many garages in Dubai still overlook early symptoms.
 That faint oil mist near your filter housing?
 It’s often brushed off.
 But BMW engines like the N52, N54, or B58 are notorious for oil leaks once they cross 60,000 miles.
 If not addressed early, it snowballs.

 Real-world case?